• Skip to primary navigation

 Either way, the stock/bone broth is very good for you.
 The resulting gelatinous content will tell you how good of quality stock/bone broth you have.

-Bone Broth is Gelatinous
+Why is Bone Broth Gelatinous

 A stock or bone broth that has a consistency like jelly has a higher collagen content.